Jon Bon Jovi: Acting career

 Jon Bon Jovi is a credited actor in the films Moonlight and Valentino, The Leading Man, Destination Anywhere, Homegrown, Little City, No Looking Back, Row Your Boat, Vampires Los Muertos, U-571, Cry Wolf, National Lampoon's Pucked, and New Year's Eve.
 He also had a supporting role in the movie Pay It Forward, where he played Helen Hunt's abusive ex-husband.
 His TV series appearances include Sex and the City, 30 Rock, Las Vegas, The West Wing, and an extended stint on Ally McBeal as a plumber who was Ally's boyfriend for a short period of time.
 He also had a brief, uncredited role in the 1990 film Young Guns II.
 On January 24, 2011, it was confirmed that Bon Jovi would be cast in the film New Year's Eve, released later that year, as a successful rock star who is connected with Katherine Heigl's character.

 Sports franchises

 In 2004, Bon Jovi became founder and primary owner of the Philadelphia Soul of the Arena Football League.
 He appeared in several television commercials for the league, typically with John Elway, Hall of Fame quarterback for the Denver Broncos and co-owner of the AFL's Colorado Crush.
 Bon Jovi is no longer part owner of the Soul.
+Bon Jovi was also part of a group that tried to purchase the Buffalo Bills when they were up for sale in 2014 but lost to Terry Pegula.